opencog/opencog/opencog/nlp/ull-parser/README.md

 ***Note 3***: Keep in mind that everytime you run `docker-compose run dev` it will create a new instance of *opencog* but the same instances of *postgres* and *relex* will be running on the background.
 Use (Ctrl+D) to exit a container.
 Some usefull commands for managing your containers on your local machine are listed below:
   - `docker ps`                         To see the list of all the active containers (it shows *container_ID*).
   - `docker ps -a`                      To see the list of all the existing containers.
-  - `docker start container_ID`     To start an inactive existing container (for example an existing instance of *opencog).
+  - `docker start container_ID`         To start an inactive existing container (for example an existing instance of *opencog*).
   - `docker attach container_ID`        To "log-in" to a running (existing & active) container in a terminal.
   - `docker stop container_ID`          To stop a running container.
   - `docker stop $(docker ps -q)`       To stop all running containers.
   - `docker kill container_ID`          To kill a running container (forces the stop).
   - `docker rm container_ID`            To delete an existing but inactive container.
   - `docker rm -f container_ID`         To delete a running container (it will kill it first).
+  - `docker cp container_ID:/path file` To copy a file from host to the container.

 **DO NOT** try to delete all running containers unless strictly necessary because it will delete the *postgres* instance as well, which means losing all your databases!!!